-Young Reporters is a model developed and piloted by Penta in 2022-23.
+The award winning Penta Young Reporters project is a model developed and piloted by Penta in 2022-23.
 It aims to democratise science and support better understanding of research in the communities most impacted by paediatric and adolescent infectious disease studies.

 Each young reporter is recruited due of their passion for sharing research with their peers and the community, and their lived experiences.
-All young reporters join as adolescents (up to 19 years of age) and are trained and supported by Penta staff and our partners in health research to understand the science behind research, learn how to present research findings in a clear and understandable way and to safely post and engage with social media in a supported environment.
+All young reporters join as adolescents (between 18 and 25 years of age) and are trained and supported by Penta staff and our partners in health research to understand the science behind research, learn how to present research findings in a clear and understandable way and to safely post and engage with social media in a supported environment.

 Children and young people are often left behind in the sharing of scientific information and key scientific developments.
 The events where cutting-edge research is discussed and presented are not accessible to young people, so they are not there to be part of the discussion and dissemination